SangitaG/Airline-Sentiment-Analysis/README.md

 1. <b>Exploration and Analysis of the data</b>
    1. Standardized case (to lower)
-   2. Removed puntuations
+   2. Removed punctuations
    3. Removed stop words
    4. Normalized data using stemming/lemmatization.
       1. Lemmatization: look for base of the word.<br>
        am, are, is <b>==></b> be<br>
        car, cars, car's, cars' <b>==></b> car
-      2. Stemming: chops off the end of words based on certain alogithms.<br>
+      2. Stemming: chops off the end of words based on certain algorithms.<br>
         The most common seems to be Porter's algorithm.<br>
         sses, ies, ss, s <b>==></b> ss, i, s, ''<br>
         caresses, ponies, caress, cats <b>==></b> caress, poni, caress, cat